celo-org/celo-monorepo/packages/docs/community/release-process/attestation-service.md

 ### Signatures

-Artifacts produced by this build process (e.g. tags, Docker images) will be signed.
-Signatures are produced using any one of the core developer keys listed below.
+Artifacts produced by this build process (e.g. tags, Docker images) will be signed by a [core developer key](https://github.com/celo-org/celo-monorepo/blob/master/developer_key_publishing.md).

-Public keys for corek developers are hosted on celo.org and can be imported to `gpg` with the following command:
+Public keys for core developers are hosted on celo.org and can be imported to `gpg` with the following command:

 ```bash
 gpg --auto-key-locate wkd --locate-keys $EMAIL
 ```

-Currently hosted core developer keys include:
+Currently hosted core developer keys used for Attestation Service releases include:

 * tim@clabs.co